AJDarkAlpha/Project/README.md

 # Project
-A linkedin Clone utilzing NextJs and FireBase/SupaBase
+A linkedin Clone utilizing NextJs and FireBase/SupaBase